 Click Here for tab for Big Me by Foo Fighters

-This song was hugely popularized because of its music video, in which it mocked stereotypical commercial advertisements by parodying the brand ‘mentos’ with their own, fictional brand called ‘footos’.
-Because of this, it garnered massive playtime on music television channels which contributed hugely to the song’s popularity.
+This song was hugely popularized because of its music video, which mocked stereotypical commercial advertisements by parodying the brand ‘mentos’ with their own, fictional brand called ‘footos’.
+The video garnered massive playtime on music television channels, contributing hugely to the song’s popularity.
 But this, unfortunately, prompted fans to start throwing mentos at the band when they would play this song live, forcing them to swiftly remove it from the setlist.

-This is one of Foo Fighters’ lighter songs and works great on an acoustic guitar.
-It can be played with some easy open chords that are all played quite low down on the neck so should pose no challenge for newer players.
+This is one of Foo Fighters’ lighter songs and it works great on an acoustic guitar.
+It can be played with some easy open chords that are all played quite low down on the neck, so should pose no challenge for newer players.

 Blackbird by The Beatles